Medical Lab Assistant Schools

 In rare cases, students may have to prove proficiency in subjects such as English or math, already have a certification in phlebotomy or basic life support, or have previous work experience.
 Here are some on-campus medical lab assistant program options:

-Bellevue College: Located in Bellevue, Washington, just east of Seattle, this school offers a clinical laboratory assistant certificate that can be completed in as little as one year.
-This four-quarter 50- to 59-credit program prepares students with the necessary skills to work in a clinical lab.
+Bellevue College: Located in Bellevue, Washington, just east of Seattle, this school offers a clinical laboratory assistant certificate that can be completed in as little as one year with 26 credits.
+This program prepares students with the necessary skills to work in a clinical lab.

 Graduates of this program will have the skills necessary to collect specimens, work with patients, deliver results, and maintain confidentiality.
 This program places a special emphasis on training students to be aware of cultural sensitivities when working with patients.